The Bachelor’s in Social Work

 Our undergraduate program prepares students to become beginning level generalist social workers.
 This is a professional program of study which is strongly grounded for the first two years in liberal arts; the second two years focus on the professional curriculum.
 The program prepares students for work with individuals, families, groups, communities, and organizations.

 Although students may declare social work as their major, until they have applied to and been admitted by the program, they are considered a “pre-social work” major.
-Please see the Suggested Educational Plan
+Please see the Suggested Plan of Study (PDF).

 The BSW Program requires:

 - Completion of 122 semester hours, including 41 credit hours in the major

 - Two community-based volunteer placements (in SWK215 and SWK310)

 - A two-semester Field Internship Program during which students apply theoretical knowledge and skills with diverse client groups in community social welfare and educational agencies and organizations.

 Note that students must be admitted to the major in order to take the first practice class, SWK 351.

 The Department does not give credit for life experience or prior work experience.